‘Bridget Jones’s Diary’ (2001) Review

 While you know Daniel is not right for her, Zellweger and Grant still have some fun scenes together, from work flirtations to a weekend visit to the countryside.
 Like Bridget, you believe Daniel has genuine feelings for her, so it’s quite easy for you to feel Bridget’s devastation at the appearance of Daniel’s American girlfriend.

-Grant is pretty charismatic as Daniel, and thankfully he’s not the stammering, bumbling Hugh Grant we see in some of his other romantic comedies.
+Grant is pretty charismatic as Daniel, and thankfully, he’s not the stammering, bumbling Hugh Grant we see in some of his other romantic comedies.
 Daniel is confident and well aware of how charming he is.
 You can see why Bridget is attracted to him, but there is also something a bit off about Daniel, and Grant can play a jerk as well as he can play the insecure, goofy leading man.

 Enter Mark Darcy (swoon).
 He’s stoic and somewhat (defensively) rude at times, but he’s honest with Bridget.
-Mark has experienced his own heartbreak, and Firth does a fantastic job with Darcy’s obvious discomfort at verbalizing his feelings for Bridget.
+Mark has experienced his own heartbreak, and Firth does a fantastic job of conveying Darcy’s obvious discomfort with verbalizing his feelings for Bridget.
 Honestly, he doesn’t need to say the words because all it takes is a look for you to see precisely what Darcy is feeling.
 Bridget and Mark’s chemistry isn’t as easy and carefree as her chemistry with Daniel, but that’s the point.
 It’s complicated and much harder to pinpoint due to misunderstandings and the fact that they got off on the wrong foot.
 Deeper feelings here go beyond the possibility of a simple fling.

 Honestly, I never get tired of watching this movie.
-Zellweger has taken on plenty of dramatic roles (and won an Oscar for Cold Mountain), but she has such talent as a comedic actress that I don’t think we get to see much of anymore.
+Zellweger has taken on plenty of dramatic roles (and won an Oscar for Cold Mountain), but she has such talent as a comedic actress that I don’t think we get to see much of her anymore.
 She’s a joy to watch as Bridget, even in the less entertaining sequels.

 Bridget Jones’s Diary could have been zany and over the top, but director Sharon Maguire keeps it fresh and on pace, never trapping it within the generic confines of a typical rom-com.
 It probably helped that Helen Fielding (author of Bridget Jones’s Diary) and Richard Curtis (Four Weddings and a Funeral, Notting Hill) helped adapt the screenplay.
 There are changes from the novel, but those changes work and, dare I say, improve the film.